 Manual Testing vs Automation Testing: How to optimize for testing & costs

-Automation testing has been the buzz word in the world of testing.
+Automation testing has been a buzzword in the world of testing.
 It has helped companies take new features to market faster while ensuring a bug-free user experience.
-It has improved the productivity of developers and QA testers, while ensuring a massive increase in test coverage, to keep up with the proliferation of different devices, browsers and operating systems.
+It has improved the productivity of developers and QA testers, while ensuring a massive increase in test coverage, to keep up with the proliferation of different devices, browsers, and operating systems.
 However, manual testing has retained its own special place.

 What is Manual Testing?